Efficient Method for Prediction of Meta-stable/Ground Multipolar Ordered States and its Application in Monolayer $\alpha$-\ce{RuX3} (X=Cl,I): Negative SOC and octupolar ground state in monolayer -

-Based on the optimized structure (lattice constant $a_0=6.7$ $\AA$ and the height of $\textrm{I}^\textrm{-}$ $h_\mathrm{I}=1.5$ $\AA$), we calculate the non-interacting band structures of monolayer $\alpha$-\ce{RuI3} based on DFT calculation with SOC included, as shown in Fig.~\ref{figs2} (b), in which the color-bar shows orbital projection of $j_\textrm{eff}=\frac{3}{2}, \frac{1}{2}$.
-For comparison, we also give the band structures of $\alpha$-\ce{RuCl3} in Fig.~\ref{figs2} (c).
+According to $-\lambda \bm{l}_{t_{2g}} \cdot \bm{s} = \lambda (-\bm{l}_{t_{2g}})\cdot \bm{s}=\lambda \bm{l}_{p}\cdot \bm{s}$, a negative SOC can be obtained by replacing $\textrm{Cl}^\textrm{-}$ with $\textrm{I}^\textrm{-}$, through which the more extended $p$ orbitals of $\textrm{I}^\textrm{-}$ with stronger negative SOC can be much more mixed with $t_{2g}$ orbitals of $\textrm{Ru}^\textrm{3+}$~\cite{sheng2014,nie2017}.
+Based on the optimized structure, we calculate the non-interacting band structures of monolayer $\alpha$-\ce{RuI3} by DFT calculations with SOC included, as shown in Fig.~\ref{figs4} (a), in which the color-bar shows orbital projection of $j_\textrm{eff}=\frac{3}{2}, \frac{1}{2}$.
+For comparison, we also give the band structures of $\alpha$-\ce{RuCl3} in Fig.~\ref{figs4} (b).
 It obviously shows that the bands of $\alpha$-\ce{RuI3} around the Fermi level have more green and yellow characters ($j_\textrm{eff}=\frac{3}{2}$) compared with that of $\alpha$-\ce{RuCl3}, which implies that the mixing of $p$ orbitals has significantly influenced the $\lambda$.
-We then calculate the non-interacting band structures of $\alpha$-\ce{RuI3} without SOC, where the non-SOC part $H_0$ is constructed by DFT calculations combined with the maximally localized Wannier functions method.
-A SOC term of $\lambda\bm{l}\cdot\bm{s}$ with $\lambda=-100$ meV is added to $H_0$, and the resulted band structures are plotted in Fig.~\ref{figs2} (d).
-The band shape and $j_\textrm{eff}=\frac{3}{2}$ character around the Fermi level are qualitatively in agreement with that from DFT calculation directly (Fig.~\ref{figs2} (b)), which strongly suggests that the opposite SOC of $t_{2g}$ bands can be achieved in $\alpha$-\ce{RuI3}.
+We then calculate the non-interacting band structures of $\alpha$-\ce{RuI3} by non-SOC DFT calculations, as shown in Fig.~\ref{figs1} (d)-(e).
+Fig.~\ref{figs1} (f) is the projected density of states, which confirms that more $p$ components are mixed with $t_{2g}$ orbitals compared to that in $\alpha$-\ce{RuCl3} (Fig.~\ref{figs1} (c)).
+The non-SOC part $H_0$ is constructed by the maximally localized Wannier functions method and a SOC term of $\lambda\bm{l}\cdot\bm{s}$ is added to $H_0$.
+The resulting band structures are plotted in Fig.~\ref{figs4} (c) with $\lambda=-100$ meV.
+We can see that the band shape and $j_\textrm{eff}=\frac{3}{2}$ character around the Fermi level are qualitatively in agreement with that from DFT calculations directly (Fig.~\ref{figs4} (a)), which strongly suggests that the negative SOC of $t_{2g}$ bands can be achieved in $\alpha$-\ce{RuI3}.

+We further calculate the magnetic states of $\alpha$-\ce{RuI3} based on $\lambda=-100$ meV using the same method as $\alpha$-\ce{RuCl3}.
+Fig.~\ref{figs5} (a) shows the magnetic states identified by RPA calculations.
+Fig.~\ref{figs5} (b) shows their energy relative to NM state obtained by self-consistent unrestricted HFMF calculations.
+We can see that the AFM-$O^{36}_{21}$ state has the lowest energy, which is about 3 meV lower than the Zigzag dipolar order.
+Therefore, we think it is possible to realize such octupolar ground state in monolayer $\alpha$-\ce{RuI3}.

 \twocolumngrid